naher94/rehanbutt.com/_projects/consumerreportsbrand.markdown

 As previously mentioned the Consumer Reports rating system is a major part of their brand, which also required exploration.
 My exploration led to more questions than answers.
 Should it remain a 5 point system?
 Does it convert to a percentage scale?
 Is there another scale that works better for the audience?
 How granular of a scale needs to be represented?
 How granular is the data collected during the testing process?
 As such I left the rating system question unanswered for the larger team to explore.

 Above you see a couple different scales I explored, with shape and color independent of the testing context.
-If you are curious of what a deeper exploration of their rating looks like, check out my data visualization work I did with the cars team.
+If you are curious of what a deeper exploration of their rating looks like, check out my <a href="{% link _projects/consumerreports.markdown %}">data visualization work</a> I did with the cars team.